-Year 7 2022 Web Page
+Year 7 2023 Web Page

-We have set up a specific Year 7 2022 Information web page on the College website under the 'Current Students' tab to keep information sent to you in one central place for reference.
+We will soon set up a specific Year 7 2023 Information web page on the College website under the 'Future Students' tab to keep information sent to you in one central place for reference (note the password for protected pages above).

-You will find a copy of this booklet, key links and dates (uniform, stationery, Opal Card, etc) along with other information as it becomes available.
+You will find a copy of this booklet, key links and dates (uniform, stationery, Opal Card, etc) along with other information as it is made available.